Divide-By-0/blog/content/posts/movies.md

 - **O Brother, Where Art Thou?**: 9/10.

 - **Ready Player One**: 7/10.
 I liked this more than the sci-fi critics, plus it came out before metaverse was memed out of relevance.
 Had a pretty simple reason for most people's motivations which wasn't as fun.

+- **Slumdog Millionaire**: A film about India made by a non-Bollywood studio.
+Wouldn't recommend starting here, it's a pretty white take on Indian poverty.
+Is told in an interesting way though, and is moving.

 ## Want To Watch